OPENING NIGHT PARTY 6-9pm

 Sasha Davies, author of Menopause, An Imperfect Guide, talks about what she learned while researching menopause, and facilitate conversation between women who have been through menopause around their experiences.
 She will actively engage the audience in conversation, fielding questions and inviting you to share your experiences.
 We encourage pre-, peri-, and postmenopausal people (and those who love them) to join.

-Dr. Joan Chrisler, author of Women's Embodied Self, sheds light on the menopausal transition, specifically exploring how it does and does not affect body image and self-identity.
+Dr. Joan Chrisler, author of Women's Embodied Self, explores how aging and biology affect body image and self-identity.
 All ages and genders welcome.

 7:30pm: MENOPAUSE, PERSONAL AND POLITICAL